timothyau-ie/gumyung-rule-tokenizer/README.md

 ## Background

-This is the by-product of <a href="">my project</a> of estimating the "power levels" of characters from the universe of 金庸 novels.
+This is the by-product of my project of estimating the "power levels" of characters from the universe of 金庸 novels.

 I have developed a way to determine power difference formulae from the texts (mostly training my own mind in dealing with the scenarios described), and these formulae are considered when I manually placed the characters in different levels.